giantswarm/envctl/README.md

 *   After running `envctl connect`, services should be available at:
     *   Prometheus: `http://localhost:8080/prometheus` (context: Management Cluster)
     *   Grafana: `http://localhost:3000` (context: Management Cluster)
-    *   Alloy Metrics: `http://localhost:12345` (context: Workload Cluster if specified, otherwise Management Cluster)
+    *   Alloy Metrics: `http://localhost:12345` (context depends on your connection type):
+        *   If you specified both a Management Cluster and a Workload Cluster, the Alloy Metrics port-forward uses the Workload Cluster context.
+        *   If you specified only a Management Cluster, the Alloy Metrics port-forward uses that Management Cluster context.
 *   Ensure your `mcp.json` (e.g., `~/.cursor/mcp.json`) has the correct `PROMETHEUS_URL` for the Prometheus MCP server:
     ```json
     {